NxPKG/khulnasoft-docs/content/firewall/cf-dashboard/create-edit-delete-rules.md

 {{<render file="_deprecation-notice.md">}}

-When an incoming HTTP request matches a firewall rule expression, Cloudflare performs the specified action.
+When an incoming HTTP request matches a firewall rule expression, Khulnasoft performs the specified action.
 For more information, refer to [Expressions](/ruleset-engine/rules-language/expressions/) and [Actions](/firewall/cf-firewall-rules/actions/).

 {{<Aside type="note">}}